eamontaaffe/holidaze/readme.md

 - [ ] index : change 'currently viewing' to 'index'

 - [x] posts should be a subset of countries /country/australia/hobart/

+- [ ] add tick next to active page in header